rita-barbosa/LAPR5-2425/docs/sprint-1/1221933/us-5.1.13/readme.md

 - **5.1.13.1.** Admins can search for and select a staff profile to edit.

-- **5.1.13.2.** Editable fields include contact information, availability slots, and specialization.
+- **5.1.13.2.** Editable fields include contact information and specialization.

 - **5.1.13.3** The system logs all profile changes, and any changes to contact information trigger a confirmation email to the staff member.